Korean language: Gender

-Hedges soften an assertion, and their function as a euphemism in women's speech in terms of discourse difference.
-Women are expected to add nasal sounds neyng, neym, ney-e, more frequently than men do in the last syllable.
-Often, l is often added in women's for female stereotypes and so igeolo (이거로 'this thing') becomes igeollo (이걸로 'this thing') to refer to a lack of confidence and passive construction.
+Hedges and euphemisms to soften assertions are common in women's speech.
+Women traditionally add nasal sounds neyng, neym, ney-e in the last syllable more frequently than men.
+Often, l is added in women's for female stereotypes and so igeolo (이거로 'this thing') becomes igeollo (이걸로 'this thing') to communicate a lack of confidence and passivity.

 Women use more linguistic markers such as exclamation eomeo (어머 'oh') and eojjeom (어쩜 'what a surprise') than men do in cooperative communication.

 Vocabulary

 The core of the Korean vocabulary is made up of native Korean words.
-However, a significant proportion of the vocabulary, especially words that denote abstract ideas, are Sino-Korean words (of Chinese origin).
+However, a significant proportion of the vocabulary, especially words that denote abstract ideas, are Sino-Korean words.
 To a much lesser extent, some words have also been borrowed from Mongolian and other languages.
 More recent loanwords are dominated by English.

-North Korean vocabulary shows a tendency to prefer native Korean over Sino-Korean or foreign borrowings, especially with recent political objectives aimed at eliminating foreign influences on the Korean language in the North.
-In the early years, the North Korean government tried to eliminate Sino-Korean words.
-Consequently, South Korean may have several Sino-Korean or foreign borrowings which are not in North Korean.
+In South Korea, it is widely believed that North Korea wanted to emphasize the use of unique Korean expressions in its language and eliminate the influence of foreign languages.
+However, according to researchers such as Jeon Soo-tae, who has seen first-hand data from North Korea, the country has reduced the number of difficult foreign words in a similar way to South Korea.

+In 2021, Moon Sung-guk of Kim Il Sung University in North Korea wrote in his thesis that Kim Jong Il had said that vernacularized Sino-Korean vocabulary should be used as it is, not modified.
+"A language is in constant interaction with other languages, and in the process it is constantly being developed and enriched," he said.
+According to the paper, Kim Jong Il argued that academic terms used in the natural sciences and engineering, such as 콤퓨터 (k'omp'yut'ŏ; 'computer') and 하드디스크 (hadŭdisŭk'ŭ; 'hard disk') should remain in the names of their inventors, and that the word 쵸콜레트 (ch'ok'ollet'ŭ; 'chocolate') should not be replaced because it had been used for so long.

+South Korea defines its vocabulary standards through the 표준국어대사전 (Standard Korean Language Dictionary), and North Korea defines its vocabulary standards through the 조선말대사전 (Korean Language Dictionary).